prestonharberts/bib/README.md

 chmod u+x ~/Bin/bib
 ```

-Until I get the NET translation working so I can show example output, here are some example usecases.
+Here are some example usecases.
 By default, the previous and next 2 verses are also printed to show context.
 The specific verse you request is printed in red to stand out from the context verses.

 ```bash
 # this prints the entire Genesis 1 chapter